CloudSihmar/introduction-to-kubernetes/ManagingStateWithDeployments.md

 <img src=".\images\p3_deployments_maxsurge_maxunavailable.jpg"/>

 With some of the previous ReplicaSets of a Deployment being kept, you can also roll back to a previous revision by scaling up and down.
 The number of previous configurations kept is configurable, and has changed from version to version.
 Next, we will have a closer look at rollbacks, using the --record option of the kubectl create command, which allows annotation in the resource definition.
+The create generator does not have a record function.

 ```shell
 $ kubectl create deploy ghost --image=ghost --record